riff-lang/site/src/doc.md

 Additionally, many included library functions are designed to accept a varying number of arguments, such as `atan()` and `fmt()`.
-See the following section for a detailed description of the included library of functions.
+See the [included functions](#included-functions) section for a detailed description of the included library of functions.

 ### Scoping